jerinsunny/stm32_vglitch/index.md

 <figcaption>STM32F4  Power Supply Scheme </figcaption>
 </figure>

 From the power supply scheme it is clear that we need to target the voltage regulator to inject faults into the power rails.
-VCAP_1 and VCAP_2 gives us direct access to internal power rails.
+VCAP_1 and VCAP_2 pins gives us direct access to internal power rails.

 ## Glitch Setup